-If you are debating purchasing a home right now, you are surely getting a lot of advice.
-Though your friends and family will have your best interest at heart, they may not be fully aware of your needs and what is currently happening in real estate.
+If you are debating purchasing a home right now, you are probably getting a lot of advice.
+Though your friends and family will have your best interest at heart, they may not be fully aware of your needs and what is currently happening in the real estate market.

 Answering the following 3 questions will help you determine if now is actually a good time for you to buy in today’s market.